 Generally the RWC will be responsible for monitoring network performances on a daily basis and identifying issues, although participating organizations, such as NMHSs and Global NWP Centres, are encouraged to report non-compliances to the RWC if they become aware of an issue.

-In any case a NMHS or a Global NWP Centre identifies an issue on data availability or timeliness of a particular station / several stations or on uncertainty (trueness and/or precision), by showing high O-B results, the RWC should be informed about the issue.
+In any case a NMHS or a Global NWP Centre identifies an issue on data availability or timeliness of a particular station / several stations or on uncertainty (trueness and/or precision) by showing high O-B results, which leads to under-performance compared to the WDQMS Performance Targets (Annex 1).
+The RWC should be informed about the issue.
 Once an issue has been reported to the RWC or has been identified by the RWC the issue will be documented by creating a new IM ticket.

 All tickets should have a ticket number which should consist of five parts [ccc-WMO ID-nnnnn–i-yyyymmdd]: